AndrewFromMelbourne/raspidmx/spriteview/README.md

 spriteview
 ==========

 Animated sprite viewer.
 Press 'Esc' to exit.
+Press 'p' to pause and then use space bar to step through animation.